 There are people all around us who quietly go about their business and in life, arriving on time, carefully doing the right thing day after day, with little fuss or bother.
 These bosses, co-workers, employees, family members, and friends don’t usually expect much attention, and they often get less than that.

 A friend of Wise recently shared a story about her hard-working husband.
-He was outgoing and friendly, always helpful and supportive of everything his co-workers or family did without taking the opportunity to show himself to be better, smarter or more qualified when he had the chance.
+He was outgoing and friendly, always helpful, and supportive of everything his co-workers or family did without taking the opportunity to show himself to be better, smarter, or more qualified when he had the chance.

-In spite of being easy-to-work with, a team player and a good friend, he was regularly chided for being so easy going and was often the butt of the latest joke or trick from his co-workers and even extended family because they knew that there would be no show of anger or hurt feelings from him.
+In spite of being easy-to-work-with, a team player and a good friend, he was regularly chided for being so easy going and was often the butt of the latest joke or trick from his co-workers and even extended family because they knew that there would be no show of anger or hurt feelings from him.

 As time went on, he continued to be his usual affable self, but our Wise friend began to notice that her husband seemed to no longer want to attend work or family gatherings or celebrations, and he didn’t seem to take as much pride in the time he spent making his company a better place.

-While he still did a good job, his heart wasn’t in it, and the loss was to all those who had taken advantage of his good nature, not knowing that there was treasure in their midst.
+While he still did a good job, his heart wasn’t in it, and the loss was to all those who had taken advantage of his good nature, not knowing that there was a treasure in their midst.

-Knowing how to let someone be challenged while showing appreciation and fostering a sense of pride and accomplishment is one facet of being a good manager — and a good friend, co-worker or family member.
+Knowing how to let someone be challenged while showing appreciation and fostering a sense of pride and accomplishment is one facet of being a good manager — and a good friend, co-worker, or family member.